wiktorkoscielny/TypeScript-course-1/readme.md

 * [Setup](#setup)

 ## General info
+This app is based on FilipMam TypeScript Course!

 I have just started learning TypeScript.
 As always, I use online resources, so I used the beginner's course in this case.
 With it, I created a todo application.
 Extensive notes are included in the 'Notes.txt' file.